 Figure 10: Principal component distribution of 32-dimensional features compressed into two dimensions

-by PCA Q
+by principal component analysis.

 a helmet with pressure sensors.
-We implemented the prototype device and evaluated the proposed method.
-The prototype device is a commercially available full-face helmet and we attached 32 pressure sensors inside the helmet.
-In the evaluation, we obtained the sensor values for 2 seconds 20 times from nine subjects as head shape data.
-Using the acquired data, we evaluated the accuracy of user identification to determine who is wearing the helmet among the registrants and the accuracy of user authentication to determine whether the helmet wearer is the registrant or not. ' Since the accuracy was 100% with 32 sensors in the user identification, we tested how the accuracy changed by decreasing the number of sensors.
-The results showed that the smallest number of sensors showing 100% accuracy was five.
-EER of four out of nine subjects showed less than 0.012, and the average EER was 0.076 in the authentication.
+We implemented the prototype device and evaluated our proposed method.
+The prototype device was a commercially available full-face helmet, and we attached 32 pressure sensors inside the helmet.
+In the evaluation, we obtained sensor values for 2 s 20 times from nine subjects as head shape data.
+Using the acquired data, we evaluated the user identification accuracy to determine which user was wearing the helmet among the registrants.
+In addition, we evaluated the user authentication accuracy to determine whether the helmet wearer was the registrant.

+As the accuracy was 100% with 32 sensors in user identification, we tested how the accuracy changed by decreasing the number of sensors.
+The results indicated that the smallest number of sensors producing 100% accuracy was five.
+The EER of four out of nine subjects was less than 0.012, and the average EER in authentication was 0.076.
 These results suggest that our method is effective as a user identification method.
-In the future, we will collect more data and evaluate the proposed method in a real environment.
+In the future, we will collect additional data and evaluate the proposed method in a real environment.

 REFERENCES